yaccos/PETRI-seq-persistence/README.md

 # Processing PETRI-seq data
 -	See PETRI_seq_scripts_v2, which is updated from https://tavazoielab.c2b2.columbia.edu/PETRI-seq/.
 This software is designed to be broadly useful for processing PETRI-seq data by different users.
 The folder contains another README with software requirements and instructions for the demo.

 # Notebooks to generate all figures for  “Identification and genetic dissection of convergent persister cell states”.
-System requirements are listed in each notebook.
+- System requirements are listed in each notebook.
-o	Many notebooks and additional scripts require processed data from GEO (GSE229435).
-Download supplementary files and put in ‘source_data/from_GEO’. o	Note that within source_data, only ‘included’ directory contains files.
+- Many notebooks and additional scripts require processed data from GEO (GSE229435).
+Download supplementary files and put in ‘source_data/from_GEO’.
+- Note that within source_data, only ‘included’ directory contains files.
 The others are filled as scripts are run or from GEO.

 Contents:
 -	Figure notebooks\